rizveehasan19/Mystique-FMCG-Supply-Chain-Analytics/README.md

 ## Running the Notebook

-1. Upload or open `Mystique_SCP.ipynb` in Google Colab
+1. Upload or open `Mystique_SCP_Code.ipynb` in Google Colab
-2. Share the `Mystique_Data` Google Sheet with your Colab account
+2. Share the `Raw_Data` Google Sheet with your Colab account
-3. Run all cells — the authentication prompt will appear at cell 2
+3. Run all cells — the authentication prompt will appear at cell 2 if you mount Google drive like I did
 4. Outputs are saved as CSV in the working directory

 ---